HOME

 Moreover, as an historian, his research interests range from economic, business and global history subjects, included the history of international relations and geopolitics.

 The Results section displays the full results.
-You can learn more about the aggregation strategy and the constructions of the index on the Index page.
+You can learn more about the aggregation strategy and the construction of the index on the Index page.